 We’re currently in the step 3/step 4 stages of this project.
 During a day off from work, Colby was able to clean out the shed and take down the old roof (armed with a Sawzall…although I thought I heard rumblings of a chainsaw…don’t tell OSHA).
 He also worked on the structural support for the playhouse frame, added roof supports and a roof frame, and started putting up the roof sheathing.

 Not too shabby for one day’s work.
-I’ll share much more about the deconstruction/construction process as we go along, but today let’s focus on the playhouse plans.
+I’ll share much more about the deconstruction/construction process as we go along, but today let’s focus on our own playhouse plans.

 I sat down with Rowan and my trusty partner Pinterest to come up with a really unique design for the play house.
 Be sure to check out my kids outdoor play board on Pinterest (shameless plug) which is full of DIY playhouse ideas.

 I really wanted to design the space in tandem with Rowan.
-She’s six and starting to have some serious ideas on what she wants.
+She’s eight and has some serious ideas on what she wants.
 We poured over many finished play house designs and she picked out her favorite features.
+Our youngest, Bea, is three and could care less about the design.

 The features we landed on:

-- Various play areas or zones inside the playhouse
+- Various play areas or zones inside and outside

-- Moving her play kitchen to the outdoor playhouse
+- Moving in her play kitchen to the

 - Building a loft and creating a cozy rest space